Brydom/react-carbon/readme.md

 `placement` - The placement ID from Carbon
 `serve` - The served ad ID from Carbon
-`script` - Loading a static script for custom ads
+`script` - Loading a static script for custom ads `fallback` - Fallback JSX if ad cannot be loaded (e.g. due to an adblocker)

 ### Standard ads